Jed-g/natreon/README.md

 # How to run the frontend test suite
 To run front-end feature tests, make sure that you have used the command 'bundle install' in the base directory, and 'yarn install' in the frontend directory.
+Also make sure that before you run the 'yarn test' command that your rails server is not running.
 Commands to run frontend test suite:
 ```
 cd frontend